zacharykollar/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer
-This project is meant to showcase my understanding of various sorting algorithms.
+This is a web app built in HTML, CSS, and Javascript to visualize sorting algorithms including bubblesort, insertionsort, and selectionsort.
 </br>[Live demo](https://zacharykollar.github.io/SortingAlgorithmVisualizer/)